Frequently Asked Questions

 Often overlooked.
 The attic is the ideal space to spore seasonal/bulky/old belongings – but when the attic is converted, where will you put all this stuff?
 We’ll always provide practical & imaginative storage solutions.
 An experienced professional loft company will be able to convert otherwise ‘dead space’ into fully usable and practical storage space for big and small items.

-Once it’s built will I be able to hear people walking around above my head?
+Once the project is completed will I be able to hear people walking around above my head?

 The last you want is a loft conversion where people on the floor below can hear every footstep, flushing loo and other sounds from the 2nd floor loft conversion above.
 This is very easily avoided by taking proper sound proofing measures from the outset